LandryHouston/Flight_Price_Prediction/README.md

 <h2 align='center'> Overview </h2>

-Welcome to the our project repository!
+Welcome to our project repository!
 In this project, we aim to address the challenges faced by travel agencies in the post-COVID-19 era.
 Our focus is on developing an advanced predictive model that offers personalized recommendations for cost-effective flight options, ultimately enhancing customer satisfaction and empowering travel agencies with valuable insights.

 ---